Petertide 2014 registration is now open! Accepted and Current students can click here to register for classes.

 Medieval English liturgy features three important characteristics.
 First, as an insular nation, separated from the European Continent, it developed its own unique forms of worship and piety.
 Secondly, in spite of the Norman Conquerors attempt to extinguish Anglo Saxon ways and even less successfully to impose liturgical innovations, the Church in Medieval England maintained a secure culture of its own.
 Perhaps most significant of all, Medieval English liturgy served as the foundation for the Anglican Book of Common Prayer.
 In this course students will research primary texts, archeological evidence, and the socio-political contexts in which these liturgies developed.

-The Rev. Arnold Klukas, PhD, Adjunct Professor of Liturgics, Nashotah House
+The Rev. Arnold Klukas, PhD, Retired Professor of Liturgics, Nashotah House

 The Rev. Calvin Lane, PhD, Affiliate Professor of Church History, Nashotah House